kuzzleio/documentation-old/api-reference/source/includes/_memorystorageController.md

 }
 ```

-Calculates the intersection of the provided sets of unique values and stores the result in the `destination` key.
+Computes the intersection of the provided sets of unique values and stores the result in the `destination` key.

 If the destination key already exists, it is overwritten